brackeen/glfm/tests/README.md

 # GLFM build tests

+## Automated tests

-These scripts build GLFM for all target platforms and architectures.
-Builds fail on any compilation warnings.
+The [build.yml](../.github/workflows/build.yml) GitHub Action builds GLFM automatically for all target platforms and architectures.
+Builds fail on compilation warnings.

-The scripts to build the GLFM examples allow compilation warnings, but fail if deprecated functions are used.
+The [build_examples.yml](../.github/workflows/build_examples.yml) GitHub Action builds GLFM examples automatically.
+Builds fail if deprecated functions are used.

+## Manual tests

+The scripts in this directory are similar to the GitHub Actions.
 The scripts work on Linux, macOS, and Windows (tested with git-bash/MINGW64).
 CMake is required.

 When running `build_all.sh`, GLFM is conditionally built for each target platform based on the tools installed: